phd20/phd20.github.io/subscribe.md

 css: "/assets/css/subscribe.css"
 ---

-Discover a new way of Dungeon Mastering. **Your way**.
-PhD20 provides articles, resources, and tools to help you discover and perfect **your** style of Dungeon Mastering.
+I won't to tell you how to run games.
+I focus on ideas.

-**Subscribe** to PhD20 and get my 5E Narrative Wealth system for **free**.
-You'll receive email updates for new blog articles and product releases to help you build a better TTRPG experience and grow as a Dungeon Master. *I will never sell your information and you can unsubscribe at any time.*
+**Subscribe** to PhD20 for ideas and inspiration to take to your games and worlds.
+Subscribers get my 5E Narrative Wealth system for **free** and other exlcusives.
+You'll also receive email updates for new articles and product releases.

+---

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7_dtp.css" rel="stylesheet" type="text/css">